WWE Raw preview: The lineup for the final Raw of 2021 - Pro Wrestling Dot Net

 -Randy Orton vs. Otis.

-Powell’s POV: WWE previously advertised “The Street Profits” Montez Ford and Angelo Dawkins vs. Rey Mysterio and Dominik Mysterio for a shot at the Raw Tag Titles for this episode.
-While the match was mentioned during Monday’s Raw, it was not included when they announced the matches listed above.
-Raw will be live from Detroit, Michigan at Little Caesars Arena.
+Powell’s POV: Raw will be live from Detroit, Michigan at Little Caesars Arena.
 Join me for my live review as the show airs on USA Network every Monday at 7CT/8ET.
 Dot Net Members have access to my same night audio review after each episode.

 Be the first to comment